Vardoge/synq-getting-started/README.md

  * Issues associated with Epics usually are higher priority
  * Issues to remediate outage problems should have higher priority (even overriding Epic work depending on severity)
 * Issues can be created by anyone at the company
+* Issues should be culled aggressively and if you don't think we're going to work on it in the next 3 months, you should just close it

 ### How we communicate